A Multi-level Acoustic Feature Extraction Framework for Transformer Based End-to-End Speech Recognition: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Key R\&D Program of China [grant number: 2020YFC2004100]; the National Natural Science Foundation of China [grant numbers: NSFCU1736202, NSFC61771461]; the Shenzhen Fundamental Research Program [grant numbers: JCYJ20170413161611534, JCYJ20170818163505850], and the Science and Technology Planning Project of Guangdong Province [grant number: 2019B090915002].
+This work was supported in part by the National Key R\&D Program of China (2020YFC2004100), National Natural Science Foundation of China (NSFC U1736202, NSFC 61771461, NSFC 62106255), Shenzhen Peacock Team Project (Grant No. KQTD20200820113106007) and Shenzhen Science and Technology Program (Grant No. JCYJ20210324115810030).